thin-edge/thin-edge.io/common/service/DISCUSSION.md

 * Much simpler to reason about.
 There is no interruption.
 Much less to shoot yourself into the foot.

-* Everything is just message passing. "reload" is a message. "shutdown" is a message.
+* Everything is just message passing. "reload" is a message. "shutdown" is a message, "publish" is a message.

-* You define the behavior of an incoming message.
-"When this message comes in, do this."
+* You define the behavior of an incoming message: "When this message comes in, do this."

 * Some parts of the rumqttc library already operate in this model (or use channels).